 It does have a sort of live-chat window but you don’t get to talk to a support executive right away.

-You first need to enter your personal details, device and problem and then you will get a reply for it after a couple of hours.
+You first need to enter your personal details, device, and problem and then you will get a reply to it after a couple of hours.